ohmyzsh/ohmyzsh/tests/README.md

 Utility scripts for testing zsh-syntax-highlighting highlighters.

-The tests expect the highlighter directory to contain a `test-data` directory with test data files.
+The tests harness expects the highlighter directory to contain a `test-data` directory with test data files.
 See the [main highlighter](../highlighters/main/test-data) for examples.

 Each test should define the array parameter `$expected_region_highlight`.
 The value of that parameter is a list of `"$i $j $style [$todo]"` strings.